omega-gg/vox/doc/about.md

 Technically, the web standards are limited in terms of codec support, communication protocols and scripting languages.
 When providing a video service you are bound to follow these standards closely.
-Secondly, when you want a decent level of compatibility you have to take the lowest denominator into account in terms of browser implementation so you don't leave anyone behind (people who don't update their software frequently).
+Secondly, when you want a decent level of compatibility you have to take the lowest denominator into account in terms of browser implementation so you don't leave anyone behind.
 You can cope with this by generating and caching different video formats to handle different compatiblity scenarios but that's complicated both in technical terms and hosting costs.
 Bottom line is: at its best, the web browser is a capable player but a dedicated video player is substantially better.

 Learn more about the semantic player: https://omega.gg/about/SemanticPlayer